Ohio Legal Sports Betting Overview

 Phone Number: (614) 308-3333

 Styled as a Las Vegas casino in Ohio, Hollywood Casino Columbus is open 24/7.
 It features seven restaurants, one of which is a sports bar where you can watch your favorite teams in action.
-It’s expected a Barstool Sportsbook will be built within the sports bar as the bookmaker’s owner, Penn National Gaming, runs the casino.
-In the meantime, you can enjoy 800 progressive slots, 65 table games, and 18 video poker games at the venue.
+A Barstool Sportsbook has been built within the sports bar (the bookmaker’s owner, Penn National Gaming, runs the casino) and bets are now being taken.
+Elsewhere, you can enjoy 800 progressive slots, 65 table games, and 18 video poker games at the venue.
 There is also a dedicated poker room.
 The casino has six different restaurants and also offers entertainment and events.

 Hard Rock Casino Cincinnati